DT2730

 - On-board Zynq® UltraScale +™ MPSoC integrating an Arm®-based CPU running Linux®

-- Multi Interface: USB-3.0 and 1/10 GbE or CONET Coming Soon optical link (switchable on the same socket)
+- Multi Interface: USB-3.0 and 1/10 GbE or CONET Available on request optical link (switchable on the same socket)

 - SDK for embedded Arm and host PC